 5.2.5 For the Urban Charge-Depleting Emission Test and the Urban Charge-Sustaining Emission Test, the preconditioning cycle shall be the UDDS cycle and performed at this time.
 For the Urban Charge-Sustaining Emission Test, except as noted in sections G.5.2.8.1, G.5.2.8.2, and G.5.2.8.3, the initial SOC may be set after the preconditioning cycle by driving an additional distance on the chassis dynamometer such that the SOC Criterion is satisfied when applying the ±1% SOC Net Energy Change Tolerances in section G.10.

-5.2.6 A fuel drain and fill shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+5.2.6 A fuel drain and fill shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”

 5.2.7 The vehicle shall be soaked for 12-36 hours.
-During this soak period, canister preconditioning shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+During this soak period, canister preconditioning shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”

 5.2.8 For the Urban Charge-Depleting Emission Test, charge the vehicle to full state-of-charge as specified by the vehicle manufacturer.
 For the Urban Charge-Sustaining Emission Test, except as noted in sections G.5.2.8.1, G.5.2.8.2, and G.5.2.8.3, initial SOC may be set during the soak period by discharging or charging the vehicle such that the SOC Criterion is satisfied when applying the ±1% SOC Net Energy Change Tolerances in section G.10.
 For the Alternative Urban Charge-Depleting Emission Test, only the initial dynamometer run to determine urban all-electric range as described in G.5.4.5 (ii) would require the vehicle to be charged to full state-of-charge prior to testing.
 For any subsequent dynamometer run to determine urban emissions for the Alternative Urban Charge-Depleting Emission Test, the initial SOC would be set according to G.5.4.5 (iv).
 The vehicle must be turned off during charging and charge time shall not exceed soak time.